nordseth/Nibbler/README.md

 - uses docker-config.json for authentication.
 - uses "./.nibbler" to store layers
   - folder is not cleaned up.
 Can be overwritten with "--temp-folder"
+- can store images locally, in a proprietary format, and be used to copy images

 ## Work arounds